maishahoq/Intro-to-Interactive-Media-Class/Assignment/FinalProject/README.md

 ### Roadmap
 1. Get the 4 sensor data from Arduino
-2. The p5.js 1st screen changes to 2nd screen after 10s of starting the program (cuz it takes sometime for the pulse sensor to start taking correct values as input) .
+2. The p5.js 1st screen changes to 2nd screen after 3s of starting the program (cuz it takes sometime for the pulse sensor to start taking correct values as input) .
-3.
+3. Click on Anxiety Tracker, it starts processing the data from pulse.
+But the data collection had started already when the program starts.
+This means that we give ample time for the pulse meter to stablize and start giving the p5.js correct data [decided from user testing].
+4. The pulse can be seen on the screen, in the yellow circular part
+5. It will store all the pulse values for 1 minute, and dislay you the average pulse rate.
+6. Based on the difference of the 1st and last pulse of every 10 sec interval, and if the average of these differences is greater than 30, you are very anxious; if less than 30, you are not anxious.
+7. If you are anxious, takes you to Non-normal category Screen:

+     a.
+Breathing Meditation[Download Audio Files From Online]

+     b.
+Guided Meditation [Download Audio Files From Online]

+     c.
+Affirmation [Download Audio Files From Online]

+8. Normal Category Screen: Always end the cycle with a hug from panda